5 Things To Know About Health Insurance in Hong Kong

 ➜ EXPERT TIP: Did you know that you can check real-time public sector waiting time?
 Click here to access them.

-In Hong Kong, you can have medical coverage through work, individually or supplement your work insurance with an individual plan that is better suited for your needs and unique situation (i.e. top-up insurance).
+In Hong Kong, you can have medical coverage through work, for your family, individually or supplement your work insurance with an individual plan that is better suited for your needs and unique situation (i.e. top-up insurance).

 Whatever your situation or the coverage you may already have, here are 5 things you should know about medical coverage in Hong Kong.

-If you are covered through work, check if your spouse and children are covered.
+If you are covered through work/group medical insurance, check if your spouse and children are covered.
 It's not always the case.
 If you have individual coverage and you want to cover your spouse and children, premiums will be adjusted accordingly.

 Some insurance plans offer special "family" rates whereas others have an ‘individual’ rate per person, based on age.
 It is best to check with an advisor as Hong Kong insurance plans are not standardized.